jonathansick/jonathansick.ca/adsbibdesk/index.md

 ### SSH Proxy ###

 You can have ADS to BibDesk download PDFs through a remote machine over SSH.
-This is useful if you're working from home or abroad and don't have access to journals, yet you have an account on a machine in home institution's network.
+This is useful if you&rsquo;re working from home or abroad and don&rsquo;t have access to journals, yet you have an account on a machine in home institution&rsquo;s network.
 By setting a SSH URL and user name (see below), ADS to BibDesk will use the computer at your institution to log into the journal and download the PDF.

 - `ssh_user=None` &mdash; set to your username on your institutional computer
 - `ssh_server=None` &mdash; set to the domain name of your institutional computer (e.g. mymac.university.edu)

 Note: the computer at your institution must have [wget](http://www.gnu.org/software/wget/) installed.
-You'll also need to setup a public/private key for smooth SSH access.
+You&rsquo;ll also need to setup a public/private key for smooth SSH access.

 <a name="history"></a>
 ## History ##

+- v3.2 May 12, 2014 &mdash; A number of improvements to make ADS to BibDesk rock solid:
+  - Improved handling of URL redirects (R. Pereira)
+  - We finally carry over custom bibtex fields and annotations when we update a paper!
+(R. Pereira)
+  - We open BibDesk if it&rsquo;s closed (R. Pereira)
+  - Better fuzzy comparisons of papers before replacing old versions (R. Pereira)
+  - Handling for cases when arXiv posts don&rsquo;t have comments (A. Ginsburg)
+  - Updated MNRAS PDF downloading (J. Sick)
+  - Cleaner package structure (J. Sick)
 - v3.1.1 May 5, 2013 &mdash; Fixes for users of Python 2.6, and fixes for quotation marks in ADS comments (R. Pereira).
 - v3.1.0 January 15, 2013 &mdash; New engine for interacting with BibDesk (we use pyobjc rather than AppleScript); Integration of arXiv updating pipeline with the adsbibdesk command line program; Integration with the arXiv API for cases where ADS does not yet have the paper in its database (R. Pereira).
 - v3.0.6 October 30, 2012 &mdash; Fixes a problem with parsing ADS pages for papers with quotation marks in their titles.
 Also adds logging support and pip installation support for the command line version.
 - v3.0.5 October 11, 2012 &mdash; More robust method of passing data to the injector AppleScript (via a temporary file rather than over the shell).
-- v3.0.4 October 6, 2012 &mdash; Supports A&amp;A and ARAA articles that don't have DOIs (via Adam Ginsburg).
+- v3.0.4 October 6, 2012 &mdash; Supports A&amp;A and ARAA articles that don&rsquo;t have DOIs (via Adam Ginsburg).
 - v3.0.3 September 24, 2012 &mdash; Better escaping of text passed between Python and AppleScript.
 - v3.0.2 September 23, 2012 &mdash; Integrate PDF ingest workflow into adsbibdesk.py commands and better command line usage
-- v3.0.1 September 23, 2012 &mdash; Introduce PDF ingest workflow and adsbibdesk.py can be <code>setup.py install</code>'d.
+- v3.0.1 September 23, 2012 &mdash; Introduce PDF ingest workflow and adsbibdesk.py can be <code>setup.py install</code>&rsquo;d.
 - v3.0 September 16, 2012 &mdash; Supports Mac OS 10.8 with new Automator architecture.
 - v2.1.3 October 24, 2011 &mdash; Fixes growl support is Mac OS 10.7 Lion.
 - v2.1 May 2011